-Throughout the above introductions, D & S have been

-reading copies of the NEW YORKER in the front row.
-They now close and discard them, then walk via the TRUE MIRROR to the TWIN LECTERNS.
+Throughout the above introductions, D (as S) & S (as D) have been reading copies of the NEW YORKER in the front row.
+They now close and discard them, then walk to the TWIN LECTERNS.
 From somewhere, a note from a MUTED TRUMPET.

-When she has finished reading, S C puts the letter back in its envelope and picks up the NEW YORK TIMES.
+When she has finished reading, C S puts the letter back in its envelope and picks up the NEW YORK TIMES.
 Backlit by twin spotlights, D & S begin to simultaneously recite the first actual press release, voices panned HARD RIGHT & LEFT: